-Office Term of Office Term Begins Qualifications United States Senator (Not in this election) 6 Years January 3, 2019 UNITED STATES SENATOR At least 30 years old, registered voter, U.S. citizen for at least 9 years, resident of the state on January 3, 2017.
+Office Term Term Qualifications of Office Begins United States Senator (Not in this election) 6 Years January 3, 2019 Noon UNITED STATES SENATOR At least 30 years old, registered voter, U.S. citizen for at least 9 years, resident of the state of California when elected [U.S. Const., Art.
+I, § 3; Governor (Not in this election) 4 Years 2 Term Limit (for a total of 8 Years) January 7, 2019 GOVERNOR An elector and citizen of the United States and a resident of this State for 5 years immediately preceding the Governor's election.
+[CA Const.
+Art.
+V, § 2] Lieutenant Governor (Not in this election) 4 Years 2 Term Limit (for a total of 8 Years) January 7, 2019 LIEUTENANT GOVERNOR An elector and citizen of the United States and a resident of this State for 5 years immediately preceding the Governor's election.
+[CA Const.
+Art.
+V, § 9] U.S Representative in Congress 2 Years January 3, 2021 Noon U.S. REPRESENTATIVE IN CONGRESS At least 25 years old, registered voter, U.S. citizen for at least 7 years, resident of the state of California when elected.
 [U.S. Const., Art.
-I, § 3; 20 th Amend., § 1] Governor (Not in this election) 4 Years 2 Term Limit (for a total of 8 Years) January 7, 2019 GOVERNOR An elector and citizen of the United States and a resident of this State for 5 years immediately preceding the Governor's election.
-[U.S. Const., Art.
-X, § 2] Lieutenant Governor (Not in this election) 4 Years 2 Term Limit (for a total of 8 Years) January 7, 2019 LIEUTENANT GOVERNOR An elector and citizen of the United States and a resident of this State for 5 years immediately preceding the Governor's election.
-[U.S. Const., Art.
-X, § 2] U.S Representative in Congress 2 Years January 3, 2021 Noon U.S. REPRESENTATIVE IN CONGRESS At least 25 years old, registered voter, U.S. citizen for at least 7 years, resident of the state on January 3, 2017.
-[U.S. Const., Art.
-I, § 3; 20th Amend., § 1]] Attorney General (Not in this election) 4 Years (2 Term Limit For a total of 8 Years) January 7, 2019 ATTORNEY GENERAL U. S. Citizen; A Registered voter at the time nomination papers are issued.
+I, § 2; 20 th Amend., § 1] Attorney General (Not in this election) 4 Years (2 Term Limit For a total of 8 Years) January 7, 2019 ATTORNEY GENERAL U. S. Citizen; A Registered voter at the time nomination papers are issued.
 Shall have been admitted to practice before the Supreme Court of the state for at least 5 years immediately preceding the election.
 [EC §201; Art.
 V. Sec.
 2 &11 CA Const.; Gov. Code §12503] Controller (Not in this election) 4 Years (2 Term Limit For a total of 8 Years) January 7, 2019 CONTROLLER U. S. Citizen; A registered voter at the time nomination papers are issued.
+[EC §201; Art.
+V. Sec.
+2 & 11 CA Const.]
+Insurance Commissioner (Not in this election) 4 Years (2 Term Limit For a total of January 7, 2019 INSURANCE COMMISSIONER U. S. Citizen; A registered voter at the time nomination papers are issued.
+During tenure in office, may not be an officer, agent or employee of an insurer or directly or indirectly interested in any insurer or licensee under the Calif.
+Insurance